lamharrison/coronavirus-machine-learning/README.md

 To better demostrate the our project objective, one of the sample predictions has been attatched below.

 ![sample.png](https://github.com/lamharrison/coronavirus-machine-learning/blob/master/uk_model_7_days.png)

-A
-s the uncertainly of the epidemic remains high, the 7-day prediction would be recommended for using this model.
+As the uncertainly of the epidemic remains high, the 7-day prediction would be recommended for using this model.
 We would also constantly refine our model striving for better result.

 ## Data Source
 The trustworthy data sources are always overwhelmingly essential to ensure the authenticity of reaching the prediction objective.
 We have collaborated with Jeff (https://isjeff.com/home) who provided us with valuable data for Corona Virus within the UK and other European countries based on the government statistical result.
 Thanks for his help!